jhealy/awesome/cosmosdb.md

 * RU - Request units - https://docs.microsoft.com/en-us/azure/cosmos-db/request-units

 ## MISC

+"geospatial" - CosmosDB uses SqlGeography under the covers instead of SqlGeometry.
+Whic is not GeoJson-compliant.
+Thus it usesgeodesic line segments instead of linear interpolation as required by GeoSpec spec (which is also done in Open Geospatial Consortium specs for WKT and SQL/MM).
+So CosmosDB produces spatial results that are not comparable to most GIS standards and operations.
+Also valid for Azure Stream Analytics and Azure Maps.
+061120

 "Request limit too large" . http status 29 , http header: x-ms-retry-after-ms .
 With SQL API its retried automatically.
 With mongoapi , request are not retried automaticaly.
 You must catch MongoCommandException and look for code property of 16500, then guess when to retry.